Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 DUI attorney in Tallahassee, Florida

-Attorney for Juvenile or Under Age 21 DUI
+Attorney for Juvenile or Under 21 DUI

-The Tallahassee DUI defense attorneys at Pumphrey Law fight to protect young people charged with any under aged drinking offense in Tallahassee and the nearby areas throughout Florida’s Second Judicial Circuit, including Crawfordville in Wakulla County, Quincy in Gadsden County, Bristol in Liberty County and Monticello in Jefferson County.
+The Tallahassee DUI defense attorneys at Pumphrey Law Firm fight to protect young people charged with any under aged drinking offense in Tallahassee and the nearby areas throughout Florida’s Second Judicial Circuit, including Crawfordville in Wakulla County, Quincy in Gadsden County, Bristol in Liberty County and Monticello in Jefferson County.

 Drinking and Driving Laws for People Under 21